CCrocilla/horizon-shop/README.md

 <details>
     <summary>My Admin</summary>

 #### My Admin includes all that is needed to an Admin to manage an E-Commerce and it is accessible only by a signed-in Admin User (No Customer are allowed to access the sub-section of *My Admin*).
-It is composed by 9 main sub-sections realized using Class base views and functions:
+It is composed of 9 main sub-sections realized using Class base views and functions:

 - Add Category
 #### The sub-section *Add Category*, realized using a CreateView, allows the Admin to add Categories to Horizon Shop.
 #### A Reset and a Create Buttons are displayed.
 #### The Reset Button resets the form.
-#### After clicking on the Create Button, if the form is correctly filled-in, the Admin User is redirected to the Categories List and a notification message is displayed informing the user that the category has been successfully. created
+#### After clicking on the Create Button, if the form is correctly filled-in, the Admin User is redirected to the Categories List and a notification message is displayed informing the admin that the category has been successfully created.
 #### If the Category already exists the Admin User is prompt with a notification message that will inform him/her that the Category already exists.

 - Categories List